The Asthma Analogy

 Many scenarios it can come from nowhere.
 It creeps up on you.
 Others it comes from a certain point of trauma or particular trigger.
 Though some recover in many of cases you do not and, it has to become something you learn to live with.

 The other day I was out with my personal trainer, and as always we discuss the meaning of life and everything that comes with it.
-A reoccurring topic is of course the state my mental health as the state of my head changes so much on a daily or even hourly basis!
-He’s very good at talking pragmatically through things going on in my head and by the end the session (of often physical torture) my frame of thinking has changed – he somehow can be my 2nd therapist!!!
+A reoccurring topic is of course the state my mental health!
+He’s very good at talking pragmatically through things going on in my head and by the end the session my frame of thinking has changed – he somehow can be my 2nd therapist!!!

 Something you live with